ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_edge_firewall/guide.en-gb.md

 > [!warning]
 >
-> by default, rules have *Any* as source and destination, meaning it encompasses all traffic.
-It is best practices to avoid broad targets to avoid security issues.
+> By default, rules have *Any* as source and destination, meaning it encompasses all traffic.
+To avoid security issues, it is best practices to avoid broad targets.
 >

-Name the rule by clicking the field.
+Name the rule by clicking the `Name`{.action} field.
 ID and Type fields are automatically populated.

-### Source
+#### Source

 The source field defines the origin of the traffic.

 Hover over the field and click on the `pencil`{.action} icon.
 You can add objects and/or IP addresses as needed.

+> [!primary]
+>
-*If Negate Source is turned on, the rule is applied to all sources except for the sources selected.*
+> If "Negate Source" is turned on, the rule is applied to all sources except for the sources selected.

 Click `Save`{.action} when ready.

 ![Source](images/en04sourceobjects.png){.thumbnail}

 ![Source](images/en05sourceIP.png){.thumbnail}

-### Destination
+#### Destination

 The destination field defines the target of the traffic.

 Hover over the field and click on the `pencil`{.action} icon.
 You have the same choices for destination as you had for source.

+> [!primary]
+>
-*If Negate Destination is turned on, the rule is applied to all destinations except for the destinations selected.*
+> If "Negate Source" is turned on, the rule is applied to all destinations except for the destinations selected.

 Click `Save`{.action} when ready.

 ![Destination](images/en07destobjects.png){.thumbnail}

 ![Destination](images/en07destIP.png){.thumbnail}

-### Service
+#### Service

 The service field defines the type of traffic aimed at.

 Hover over the field and click on the `pencil`{.action} icon.
 You have the choice between using existing services and groups or add raw ports/protocols.

+> [!primary]
+>
-*Clicking on an existing service or group will show you a description with the ports and protocols involved.*
+> Clicking on an existing service or group will show you a description with the ports and protocols involved.

 Click `Save`{.action} when ready.

 ![Service](images/en08servsg.png){.thumbnail}

 ![Service](images/en09servdetail.png){.thumbnail}

 ![Service](images/en10servport.png){.thumbnail}

-### Action
+#### Action

 The action field defines how to handle the traffic.

-You have three possible options:
+You have three possible options to choose from:

-- Accept.
-The traffic will go through.
+- Accept: The traffic will go through.
-- Deny.
-The traffic will be blocked with no more communication.
+- Deny: The traffic will be blocked with no further communication.
-- Reject.
-The traffic will be blocked and a port unreachable will be sent to the source.
+- Reject: The traffic will be blocked and a "port unreachable" message will be sent to the source.

-Select the desired outcome.

 ![Action](images/en11action.png){.thumbnail}

-### Log
+#### Log

 The log slider allows you to keep a journal of events on the rule.

 ### Advanced Settings

-You have three functions in the advanced settings:
-- a comment section
-- a statistics section
-- an advanced section that allows you to define if the target traffic is inbound, outbound or both and in case of NAT traffic, if the rule applies to the original or translated source.
+Aside from a comments section and a statistics section, the advanced settings section allows you to define if the target traffic is inbound, outbound or both.
+In case of NAT traffic, you can choose if the rule applies to the original or translated source.

 ![Advanced](images/en12adv.png){.thumbnail}

-### Priority
+### Rules priorities

 Once the rule is set up, you see it in the list.
 The number of the rule in the list defines its priority.

-Rules are applied from top to bottom, and the first rule that matches the traffic overrides all the other rules below.
+Rules are applied from top to bottom.<br>
+The first rule that matches the traffic overrides all the other rules below.<br>
 That means that in the case of conflicting rules, the rule with the highest priority (lowest number) will be applied.

 You can modify the rule order by selecting a rule and using the up and down arrows.

 ![Order](images/en13order.png){.thumbnail}

-### Publish
+### Publishing rules

-No creation/modification of rule will be registered until you click the `Publish`{.action} button.
+No creation/modification of a rule will be registered until you click the `Publish`{.action} button.

 ![Publish](images/en14publish.png){.thumbnail}

 ![Publish](images/en15done.png){.thumbnail}

-Congratulations and thank you.

 ## Go further